paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2010-03-15-social_media_icons_rationale.md

   content: |
     This icon set is great, and I totally understand your rationale.
 Thank you for putting this out there, I really appreciate it.

     I wonder if MeetUp and/or SoundCloud might meet your criteria for inclusion now?
-I'm also a libre.fm user, but I'm aware that there are not too many of us.
+I’m also a libre.fm user, but I’m aware that there are not too many of us.

     Anyway, thanks again!